Find Affordable College Courses

 While working on their Bachelor's Degree, communications majors at UT Austin accumulate an average of around $20,445 in student debt.
 This translates to an average monthly loan payment of $362, based on a 10-year repayment plan.

-University of Phoenix - Arizona did quite well in this year’s ranking of the most popular places for communication and media studies students to get a bachelor’s degree.
-It came in at #7 on the list.
-UOPX - Arizona is a very large private for-profit school located in the large city of Tempe.
+With a ranking of #7, University of Phoenix - Arizona did quite well on this year’s most popular schools for communication and media studies students working on their bachelor’s degree.
+UOPX - Arizona is a fairly large private for-profit school located in the large city of Tempe.

 About 73% of the students majoring in communications at the school are women while 27% are male.